 A.H.
 Lemmon, Canada Life’s thirteenth president, adopts automated data processing.
-The advanced technology allowed the company to process data quicker and more efficiently than ever before.
+The advanced technology allows the company to process data more quickly and efficiently than ever before.

 A change in government legislation allows Canada Life to become a mutual company – or a private company owned by clients or policyholders – as founder Hugh C. Baker had originally envisioned.

 The weather beacon that was placed atop of Canada Life's University Avenue home office was the brainchild of former VP Jack Adams and continues to stand as a symbol of the company's strength, integrity and innovation.
 Lights attached to a support tower indicate variations in temperature, while a beacon light at the top forecasts approaching weather systems.
 The forecast from Environment Canada is used to update the lights four times daily.